lezneklihp/dsend_project_2/README.md

 python app/run.py ada_classifier.pkl
 ```

+You can then access the Flask app on http://0.0.0.0:3001/

 Note: You might need to adjust the paths to run these .py files.
 The third command accepts file names for other .pkl files.
-In this repository, there are currently the followings trained models supported:
+In this repository, there are currently the followings trained classifiers available:
 - ada_classifier.pkl for the AdaBoostClassifier
 - lgbm_classifier.pkl for the LGBMClassifier

 ## How to run locally in a Docker container:<a name="How_to_run_with_docker"></a>
 If you want to run this app locally without (un-)installing current versions of Python packages on your machine, you can run the app inside a Docker container.
 Nonetheless, you will have to install Docker for this option in the first place.

 Then clone this repository to a directory on your machine.
 Change directory to the git repository.
 There execute the following Docker commands to create a Docker image called "dsend-2" (or any other image name) in your terminal.
 If you don't want to access the Flask app on port 5001, specify a port to access the web app in a browser (e.g., Chrome).
+You will get your specific URL displayed in the terminal.

 ```bash
 docker build -t dsend-2 .